jrsousa2/Python/README.md

 **Various projects that I've developed in Python, including:**
 - AI video enhancement with open source code Real-ESRGAN (this falls under ML).
 - Checking if NVIDIA's CUDA is enabled after installation.
-- Speech recognition and transcription/translation (PT to EN).
+- Speech recognition and transcription/translation (PT to EN) (this falls under ML).
 - Upward pitch shifting of speech (baby voice).
 - Play counts syncing between iTunes and Windows Media Player.
 - Moving MP3 files under their right folder and creating complete log files with changes.